 The duration of exposure to liquid nitrogen is 2-3 seconds, the manipulation is repeated several times with an interval of 1-2 minutes.

-After the manipulation, the doctor examines the child's mucous membrane and lets him go home.
+After the manipulation, the doctor examines the child’s mucous membrane and sends him home.
 Complete healing of the tonsil lasts 2-4 weeks.

 Minuses: